ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 * Adding an mx-name in the class of the widget

 ### 4.1 Giving buttons a unique name in ATS
 The previous chapter described that ATS can interact with the correct widget by giving it a unique name in the Mendix modeler.
-Another way to let ATS interact with the correct widget is by adding another mx-name in the ATS action:
+Another way to let ATS interact with the correct widget is by adding another mx-name in the ATS action.
+ATS will search for the second mx-name within the first mx-name:

 ![](attachments/increase-recorder-coverage-2/2-mx-names.png)

 You have to add this manually in ATS.
 To find the mx-name you can use, use the ATS Helper in your AUT.

 ### 4.2 Adding an mx-name in the class of the widget
 You can develop a widget without an mx-name, for example, a navigation list with several navigation options: